History

 Lesya Ukrainka Theatre

-Mykhailo Reznykovych, a student of the famous Heorhii Tovstonohov, stepped up to take the helm of the theatre in 1994.
+Mykhailo Reznikovych, a student of the famous Georgy Tovstonogov, stepped up to take the helm of the theatre in 1994.

 Lesya Ukrainka Theatre

-We believe that theatre is beyond the confines of age, so we welcome with open arms audiences of all: children who are yet to start speaking properly but can recite their favorite fairytale play by heart, teenagers who are into modern works and all sorts of theatrical experiments, as well as seasoned academic theater connoisseurs.
+We believe that theatre is beyond the confines of age, so we welcome with open arms audiences of all: children who are yet to start speaking properly but can recite their favourite fairytale play by heart, teenagers who are into modern works and all sorts of theatrical experiments, as well as seasoned academic theatre connoisseurs.

 Lesya Ukrainka Theatre

-From December 2022, the theater was headed by Kyrylo Kashlikov.
+In December 2022, the theatre was taken over by Kyrylo Kashlikov.

 go_up